voxpupuli/puppet-mongodb/REFERENCE.md

 Data type: `Optional[Boolean]`

-Set to true to enable operation journaling to ensure write durability and data consistency.

-Default value: `undef`

-##### <a name="-mongodb--server--nojournal"></a>`nojournal`

-Data type: `Optional[Boolean]`

-Set nojournal = true to disable durability journaling.
-By default, mongod enables journaling in 64-bit versions after v2.0.
-Note: You must use journal to enable journaling on 32-bit systems.
+Enable or disable the durability journal to ensure data files remain valid and recoverable.
+Available in MongoDB < 7.0
+Default: true on 64-bit systems, false on 32-bit systems

 Default value: `undef`